 Industrial land use

-When introduced, the requirements will apply to new, expanded or intensified regulated industrial land use activities that release nutrients and sediment, such as sewage and water treatment plants, land-based aquaculture or mining (point source pollution).
+The requirements apply to new, expanded or intensified regulated industrial land use activities that release nutrients and sediment, such as sewage and water treatment plants, land-based aquaculture or mining (point source pollution).

-From 1 June 2021 (deferred from 1 December 2020), these activities will be required to meet new discharge standards to ensure new development does not worsen nutrient or sediment pollutant loads (no residual impact).
+These activities are now required to meet new discharge standards to ensure new development does not worsen nutrient or sediment pollutant loads (no residual impact).
 These activities are already regulated under the Environment Protection Act 1994 and require assessment against a range of criteria including the Great Barrier Reef Basins End-of-Basin Load Water Quality Objectives.

-This transitional period gives operators time to adapt to the new requirements.
-Existing point source emitters will not need to change their practices unless they expand or significantly change operations in a way that would require a new or amended environmental authority.
+Existing point source emitters do not need to change their practices unless they expand or significantly change operations in a way that would require a new or amended environmental authority.
 Where existing operators significantly change their operations to reduce discharge loads, or where new operations can demonstrate no residual impact to receiving waters from their activity, the no residual impact requirement would be met.

 If this cannot be achieved through design or operating conditions, the Point Source Water Quality Offsets Policy will guide what offsets can be used to achieve a no residual impact.